nenadc/hello-world/README.md

 Hello World,

-This is my forst project on GitHub.
+This is my first project on GitHub.